Azure/doAzureParallel/README.md

 results <- getJobResult(jobid)
 ```

-After you finish running your R code in Azure, you may want to shut down your pool of VMs to make sure that you are not being charged anymore.o
+After you finish running your R code in Azure, you may want to shut down your pool of VMs to make sure that you are not being charged anymore.

 ```R
 # shut down your pool